ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 Table: Replacements for German Umlaute

-Since this way of writing is not known to everyone and some people have trouble accepting it as a valid way of writing, I do not recommend it to people, who are learning German.
+**English**: Since this way of writing is not known to everyone and some people have trouble accepting it as a valid way of writing, I do not recommend it to people, who are learning German.
 In this document, I will use the more generally accepted way of spelling words using the German _Umlaute_.
 This note hopefully serves to clear up confusion in case I accidently use my way of writing within this document.

 ## Ratschläge